chef/go-libs/distgen/README.md

 ### Using an Environment Variable

 The usage of an environmental variable allows for better flexibility when dealing with CI systems.

+As we saw in the previous example, the 3rd argument that is passed to `go run` is an URI, which is used to override the default JSON file for `distgen`.

+The `DIST_FILE` environment performs the same functionality by overloading the default JSON file.

-The usage inside of your dist files will not change, but you can pass ENV as of your `go generate` command.
+The usage inside of your dist files will not change, but you can pass ENV as a part of your `go generate` command.

 Example:
 ```shell script